AmelieHeinrich/Seraph/README.md

 ## Disclaimer

 If you have an NVIDIA card, both backends are tested and thus work.
-Vulkan backend might be a bit finnicky so I recommend you use the D3D12 one.
 It is currently **untested** on AMD and Intel cards since I do not have the hardware.
 However it is likely that it will not work.

 ## Screenshots